 Williams is slightly closer, being only 60 miles south, just over an hour’s drive.
 Both offer plenty of pet-friendly motels near the Grand Canyon.

 We chose to stay in Williams, as the rates for motels were cheaper for our dates.
 There are two Motel 6 hotels located in Williams – we stayed at Motel 6 Williams West.

 As well as being one of the cheapest Motel 6 hotels we stayed in, it was by far one of the best, with a large room, access to a microwave in a downstairs lounge area and a very friendly receptionist.
 Like all Motel 6 hotels, dogs stay for free.

 Williams was a great choice in general, with an hip vibe due to the historic buildings and signs from when it was located on Route 66.
-We also visited the Grand Canyon Brewery and Distillery in town, but unfortunately dogs aren’t welcome inside and it was too cold to dine and drink our beers outside.
+We also visited the Grand Canyon Brewery and Distillery in town.
+Just note that dogs are only allowed outside, as food is also served.

 Dog-Friendly Things to do at the Grand Canyon

-Don’t forget that dogs must at all times stay on a leash no longer than 6-feet in length, as much for your dog’s safety as out of consideration to other visitors.
-(Some of those drops are huge!)
+Don’t forget that dogs must at all times stay on a leash no longer than 6-feet in length.

 I also recommend driving the 22 mile drive east of the main Visitor Centre to Desert View, on the eastern edge of the park.
 This drive stays open to private vehicles year round.